Okahao: Infrastructure

-Shaanika Nashilongo SS and Niilo Taapopi SS(Etalaleko SS), one combined school (Nangombe Combined School), one primary school (Okahao Primary School), and more than three private school.
+Shaanika Nashilongo SS and Niilo Taapopi SS (Etalaleko SS), one combined school (Nangombe Combined School), one primary school (Okahao Primary School), and more than three private school.
 There is also the Okahao community library, a police station and a prison.
-Several ministries have representation in the town such as the Ministry of Youth, Ministry of Agricalture, Ministry of Works & Transport etc. It has two malls currently being built as of 2023 the Okahao Town Mall and King Jafet Munkundi Mall.The Ongozi Lodge and Elago Guesthouse caters for tourists.
+Several ministries have representation in the town such as the Ministry of Youth, Ministry of Agriculture, Ministry of Works & Transport etc. It has two malls currently being built as of 2023 the Okahao Town Mall and King Jafet Munkundi Mall.
+The Ongozi Lodge and Elago Guesthouse caters for tourists.
 The town of Okahao has two churches, Emmanuel Church Okahao of the pentecostal denomination and ELCIN Okahao Parish of the Lutheran denomination.
 It has two open markets.

 As of November 2009, the mayor of Okahao was David Uuzombala Isai.

 Politics

 Okahao is governed by a town council that has seven seats.
 Omusati Region, to which Okahao belongs, is a stronghold of Namibia's ruling SWAPO party.
 In the run up to the 2009 general election, campaigners for the Rally for Democracy and Progress were driven out of the town by school children.
 For the 2015 local authority election no opposition party nominated a candidate, and SWAPO won uncontested.

 SWAPO also won the 2020 local authority election.
 It obtained 391 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 141 votes and gained the remaining two seats.